Lucy-Shichman/MSDS-Orientation/README.md

 # MSDS-Orientation
-Work completed during the Master's of Data Science Orientation, 2024.
+This repo contains work completed during the 2024 Masters of Data Science Orientation.
+## *Usage*:
+Detail use cases for project here
+## *Documentation*:
+Detail any documentation here
+## *Contributing*:
+Detail how to contribute here
+## *Acknowledgemnts*:
+Detail any works cited/open sources use